jwergieluk/wergieluk-com/content/local-static-pypi-repo.md

 propose a quite complicated setup, typically involving a web server.
 There are also companies offering package hosting.

-Why is this such a hassle?
-After all, a Python package is just a file, so a simple package repository should be a directory because this is the canonical way for making files accessible on a UNIX system.
+Does it have to be so complicated?
+After all, a Python package is just a file, so a simple package repository should be a directory because this is the canonical way of making files accessible on a UNIX system.

-In this article, I will show how to accomplish that.
+In this article, I will show how to configure pip to use a directory as an additional source of packages.

 ## The method

-One of my packages, `signaldb`, employs the usual `setup.py` script generating `signaldb-x.y.z.whl` package file.
-Instead of using a Makefile for calling the build script and deploying the wheel (a kind of Python package), I wrote the following 3 lines-long bash equivalent generating and copying the wheel to the "repository" located at `$local_pypi`.
+One of my Python packages, `signaldb`, employs the usual `setup.py` script to generate `signaldb-x.y.z.whl` package files.
+Instead of using a Makefile to call the build script and deploy the wheel (a kind of Python package), I wrote the following 3 lines-long bash equivalent generating and copying the wheel to a "repository" located at `$local_pypi`.
 The `$local_pypi` environmental variable is conveniently defined in my `.profile` and points to `~/packages` directory.

 ```
 #!/bin/bash